jimvine/rcellosaurus/README.md

 # rcellosaurus

-The goal of rcellosaurus is to provide some convenience functions for accessing the Cellosaurus dataset in R.
+The goal of rcellosaurus is to provide some convenience functions for accessing the Cellosaurus dataset in R. [http://web.expasy.org/cellosaurus/](Cellosaurus) is a knowledge resource on cell lines.
+This R package is not associated with Cellosaurus, and the good people at Cellosaurus are not responsible for it in any way.

 ## Installation